 I have been to Camiguin Island a couple of times.
 I have already explored its inland wonders more than once.
 But what’s underwater was a mystery to me until I had a chance to dive there this year.
 Well, there are unexplainable mystery that caught me, so I left my heart beneath with a promise that I will once again be back soon to experience more of its underwater beauty.

-I finally visited the majestic Tinuy-an Falls of Bislig, Surigao del Norte, a place that has long been in my bucket list.
+I finally visited the majestic Tinuy-an Falls of Bislig, Surigao del Sur, a place that has long been in my bucket list.
 From Camiguin, I traveled for 11 hours to Mangagoy, quite a long trip but it was well worth it.

 More Malaysian Discovery